 Azos de Paraxe Alicante Bouschet comes from a vineyard in Val de Rodrigo within the Bibei Valley, and is harvested separately from the other varieties.
 The grapes are hand-harvested, wild yeast fermented with a short skin maceration in a used 225L French oak barrel.
 The wine is then raised for 12 months in the same barrel, and bottled without fining or filtration, and minimal SO2.
 This Alicante Bouschet is a bright, spicy and mineral-driven mountain red, with a deep core of dark fruit.

-Azos de Paraxe Mencía comes from a vineyard in Val de Rodrigo within the Bibei Valley, and is harvested separately from the other varieties.
+Val de Rodrigo (Formerly Azos de Paraxe Mencía) comes from a vineyard in Val de Rodrigo within the Bibei Valley, and is harvested separately from the other varieties.
 The grapes are hand-harvested, wild yeast fermented with about 2 weeks of skin maceration in a used 225L French oak barrel.
 The wine is then raised for 12 months in the same barrel, and bottled without fining or filtration, and minimal SO2.
 This Mencía is round, rich and full of ripe red fruit and spice.

-Casas de Enriba comes from two south-facing parcels of young Mencía on granite with a mix of gravel, clay, gneiss, quartz, etc. The grapes are hand-harvested 2 weeks earlier than her Bibei vineyards for added acidity, partially destemmed and fermented with wild yeasts in used 500L French oak barrels, with only 4 days of skin maceration.
+Casas de Enriba comes from Laura's own two south-facing parcels of young Mencía on granite with a mix of gravel, clay, gneiss, quartz, etc. The grapes are hand-harvested 2 weeks earlier than her Bibei vineyards for added acidity, partially destemmed and fermented with wild yeasts in used 500L French oak barrels, with only 4 days of skin maceration.
 The wine is then raised in the same barrels for 10 months and bottled without fining or filtration.
-The resultant wine is floral and mineral, with fine tannins and vibrant acidity.

 Tabernario Due to extremely adverse weather in 2018, Laura and Alvaro lost almost all of their fruit that goes into the Gavela, Erea and Azos wines.
 Thus was born Tabernario, half of which comes from the surviving Val do Bibei Mencía & Palomino, plus Alicante Bouschet & Mencía from the Amandi (which typically go into Portela do Vento).
 The grapes were harvested by hand and 50% destemmed, skin-macerated for 10 days and spontaneously fermented in 500L & 1000L chestnut barrels.
 The wine was then raised for 11 months and bottled without fining or filtration, and only minimal additions of SO2.